 - You can sense a musty odor inside your house.
-As the humidity causes dampness inside your home, you can end up in this unpleasant problem.
+As the humidity causes dampness inside your home, you can end up with this unpleasant problem.

 How to Deal with Humidity and Increase Your AC Performance?

 You can’t control the humidity level in the air.
 But you can take control of your air conditioner and deal with a high humidity level.
 The AC companies near you can help you deal with the situation with expert advice and guidance.
 But there are a few steps that can help you stay pleasant and relaxed even during high humidity days.

 This is the single best way to deal with high humidity, and improve your AC performance.
 When you have a dehumidifier installed inside your house, it pulls moisture from the air and stops the air with moisture from getting forced through the air ducts.
 Contact an HVAC technician near you who can pair up your air conditioner system with a dehumidifier.